dylanbuchi/big-movies/README.md

 # Big Movies

-Built a Netflix web app like using React and Redux.
+Built a Netflix web app like using React, Redux and Material UI.

 ## Live: